Viktor Bolkhovsky: Murders in Chita

-After learning of this, Bolkhovsky left Kemerovo and moved to Chita, Zabaykalsky Krai, where he committed his second murder at the end of May 1999.
+After learning of this, Bolkhovsky left Kemerovo and moved to Chita, Zabaykalsky Krai, where he committed his third murder at the end of May 1999.
 The victim was a 31-year-old woman named Galina, whose body was found by her parents inside her apartment on Lenin Street on 31 May.
 Local investigators quickly established that Galina had recently met a man through a lonely hearts ad.
 After having tea with her, Bolkhovsky killed her and stole any valuables he could find, including money, gold jewellery and the key to the front door.
 He also filled the bathroom in her apartment with water and placed cups, saucers and jewellery in there in an attempt to wash off any potential fingerprints.

 On 9 November 1999, Bolkhovsky received a letter from a 42-year-old teacher named Elena, whose friend had written in the newspaper on her behalf.
 Introducing himself as "Dmitri Ivanovich", he claimed to be the director of a television and radio company in Chita whose wife was dying of cancer.
 Bolkhovsky convinced Elena that he wanted intimacy in exchange for emotional and financial support, to which she agreed.
 On the following day, after having sex, Elena went to have a shower, allowing Bolkhovsky to search through her apartment for valuables.
 He found a jewellery box, and after lying to Elena that he was going out to buy some fruits from the local convenience store, he left with the jewellery box.
 Bolkhovsky pawned the stolen item at a pawn shop, and spent the proceeds on alcohol, meals in restaurants and cab fares.